 Learn how to make delicious Peach Preserves and Peach Jam without pectin.
-This small-batch Peach Preserves recipe will yield approximately four 8-ounce jars of peach preserves.
-Serve the preserves on toast and set some aside to make these adorable Cheesecake Phyllo Cups!
+This small-batch peach preserves recipe will yield approximately four ยฝ pint jars of preserves.
+Serve it on toast, and set some aside to make these adorable Cheesecake Phyllo Cups!

-To my surprise, I found a ziplock bag full of chopped peaches that my friend, Diane, had given me last year.
-I had used some of the peaches she gave me to make my Easy Peach Cobbler recipe but didn't realize I still had another bag of chopped peaches left.
+Recently, while rummaging through my freezer, I found a ziplock bag full of chopped peaches that a friend gave me last year during peach season.
+I had used some of them to make my Easy Peach Cobbler recipe but didn't realize I still had another bag of chopped peaches left.

-So what do you do when life (or Diane and Sheila) gives you empty mason jars and a bag of frozen peaches?
+So what do you do when life (or Diane) gives you peaches?
 Well, if you're me, Peach Preserves seemed like the obvious choice!

 This Peach Preserves recipe is easy to prepare and only requires a few ingredients.
 Do you have one hour to spare?
 Let's transform those wonderful, juicy peaches into a delicious batch of Peach Preserves!